[ Home –> Site FAQ ]

 FrontPage, at this time the code it generates is proprietary (and thus crap).

 Q: Who hosts your site?
 Do you know of a good host?
-NEW!

 Kongming’s Archives is hosted by a large well-established hosting company named Host Gator.
 It took years to find a good host not only for Kongming’s Archives but also for the other sites I have been running.
 Host Gator is the first host I have been with to actually live up to its claims, such as 99.9% uptime.
 I have since deployed both personal sites, such as this one, and corporate sites on their servers.
 If you are looking for a home to host your pages, save yourself the trouble and sign up with Host Gator.
 (For $7.95 a month you can host unlimited sites and domains with more bandwidth than most people could ever dream of using).

-Q: Will you make a Web site (or related content) for me?
+you make a Web site (or related content) for me?

 A: From time to time I am able to